sonzhv/e-lit-dataset/case-study/part_b_analysis.md

 The work is based on Hett's personal experience of the 2017 Manchester Arena bombing, exploring themes of grief, choice, and trauma through interactive fiction.
 In this context, "the text" encompasses not only the written narrative passages but also the branching choice architecture, hyperlinks, visual layout, and the reader/player's selected path through the narrative.
 The work explicitly includes content warnings as part of its textual fabric, making the paratextual elements integral to the experience.

 ## Textual Model and Medium
-The story is non-linear, which means it doesn’t go in a straight line.
+The story is non-linear.
 Instead, it branches into different directions based on your choices.
 It’s also highly interactive: you must click to continue, and your decisions change what happens next.

 The interface is simple: you read a short passage, then choose from clickable links to go forward.
 This turns reading into doing.
 You don’t just follow the story, but you help build it through your choices.
 This makes you think and feel more deeply about the themes of grief and chance.